mindspore-lab/mindone/examples/animatediff/README.md

 ```
 python text_to_video.py --config configs/prompts/v2/1-ToonYou.yaml --L 16 --H 256 --W 256 --device_target GPU
 ```

+If you use the checkpoint converted from torch for inference, please also append `--vae_fp16=False` to the command above.

 ### Motion LoRA
 - Running On Ascend 910\*: